PrattSAVI/GISCodeLibrary/README.md

 # GISCodeLibrary
 This is a library of code for students in GIS-related courses at Pratt Institute.
+These are tools that might help you build better maps or manage data more efficiently, using common GIS applications in Python, R, and JS.
+Materials are either borrowed from public repositories or produced by Pratt faculty and students (please cite according to the documentation on each individual item).